ansible/collection_migration/README.md

 stdlib
-: The bare essentials needed to make Ansible functional, while providing limited to no ability to perform work against a target host.
+: The bare essentials needed to make Ansible functional, while providing no ability to perform work against a target host.
 This will largely be a release or distribution with little to no plugins or modules.

 base
 : This uses stdlib as it's foundation, while also including a small number